AlexisMLopez/Integration-Project/README.md

 The heart of polymorphism is overridding.
 (Sub classes will override the methods within the base class) Interface classes: no member variables and all pure virtual functions (all methods = 0)

-//LO2a.
-Include comments describing the visibility inheritance model Visibility inheritance model: Courses is the base class.
+LO2a.
+Include comments describing the visibility inheritance model

+Visibility inheritance model: Courses is the base class.
 User is a derived class that inherits from the Courses base class Student and Professor are derived classes that inherit from the User class.

-//LO5.
+LO5.
 Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).

 Relationship between object - oriented inheritance(code - sharing and overriding) and subtyping:
 Subtyping: is a type of polymorphism known as inclusion polymorphism.
 It is accessing the derived classes through the base classes with pointers and references (virtual functions are an example).
 OOI: Through subtyping this allows us to override the virtual function that we created which allows us to achieve object oriented inheritance.
 Other methods to achieve overriding through object oriented inheritance would include using templates.

-In this project, I will be implementing OOP skills into the creation of a console application using C++.
 ![Screenshot 2021-12-15 135200](https://user-images.githubusercontent.com/74120068/146247426-47a33f2c-7d0b-4e07-babc-80c434381c88.png)